Innovation Week offers entrepreneurs more than 35 unique sessions. Join us May 11th – 15th for Innovation Week.

 The rapid advance in technology over the last 50 years is literally shaping the evolution of our brains.
 The old ideas of multitasking and time management in the “information age” are being replaces by new ideas of focus, control and the Attention Age.
 The secret of productivity, of getting things done, of living the life we want now comes down to the ability to manage our attention.
 Multi-tasking is becoming less desirable and the ability to focus, more rare.
 In this presentation, Maura will debunk the myths about “time management” and “information overload”, empowering attendees with secrets and strategies to: more easily manage all the details of life and work, master technology that supports productivity-or sabotages it, find joy and exhilaration in daily activities instead of exhaustion, lower stress and improve clarity and peace of mind.

 Sit down with local professionals at our PeopleConnect event and build your business network over a delicious lunch.
 Meet a new vendor or prospective client, share your business offerings and expand your business reach in a comfortable setting in Central East Austin.
+Hear from Bank of America’s local small business banking team how small business owners in Texas and across the United States feel about their success and the future of small business. (lunch provided)

 1:00-2:00 PM How to be a Green Business Leader with Mary Priddy, City of Austin Office of Sustainability